 To remain viable in a competitive environment, recreation organisations are pressured to continually improve the value of their goods and services to their stakeholders.
 On the face of it, this is achieved by improving the organisation of events and activities and/or by improving facilities.
-However, "value" is also created through the provision of a range of services, some of which are
+However, "value" is also created through the provision of a range of services, some of which are readily identifiable and some are not.

 The table below identifies a range of services that may be considered opportunities to create value for stakeholders.